oliverpool/guitar-tabs_songtex.js/README.md

 Usage
 -------------
-Just call the parse() function with an array of lines, it will return an array of lines
+Just call the plainTab2tex.parse() function with an array of lines, it will return an array of lines

     function parse_id(src_id, dst_id) {